the-ahuja-lab/SynGlue/README.md

 # Readme

-# SynGlue: A Generative AI-Powered Polypharmacology Toolkit
+# SynGlue: A Generative AI Toolkit for PROTAC Design

-**SynGlue** is a Python package designed to facilitate the decoding and designing of complex PROTACs using generative AI techniques.
-It offers a comprehensive suite of tools for researchers and developers working on polypharmacology and drug discovery, including functionalities for metabolite prediction, multi-target interactions, and data visualization.
+**SynGlue** is a powerful Python package built to accelerate the discovery and design of complex PROTACs (Proteolysis Targeting Chimeras) using generative AI.
+Tailored for researchers and developers in polypharmacology and drug discovery, SynGlue offers an end-to-end suite of tools for generating PROTACs and prioritising as well

  <br>
 <div align="center">